lingqiqi5211/lingqiqi5211/README.md

 ## Qiqi's Device

 - 📱Redmi Note12 Turbo/POCO f5
-- 📱Redmi Note8 Pro
+- 📱Xiaomi Pad 7
-- 📱Google Pixel5
+- 📱Google Pixel 5
 - 💻IPASONJN15

 ## The programming language Qiqi knows how to use